QuentinRa/blog.quentinra.dev/info/css/index.md

 <summary>Variables</summary>
 <br>

-You may create variables (to store a color, a value etc.).
+You may create variables (to store a color, a value, etc.).

 <pre><code class="language-css"
 >/* declare */